Pending ACA approval 4/1/2023

 Section 1.
 EXECUTIVE BOARD

 The Executive Board shall be the policy making body of the Association.
 The Board is the financial committee and makes all budgetary and financial decisions.

 Section 2.
 COMPOSITION

-The Executive Board shall be composed of the following members of the Association: President, President Elect, President Elect-Elect, immediate Past-President, and Vice-President for Professional Development, Presidents of each Association Division, or their designated representatives, Chairpersons of each Standing Committee, and the Executive Director and Treasurer as ex-officio members without voting rights.
+The Executive Board shall be composed of the following members of the Association: President, President Elect, President Elect-Elect, immediate Past-President, and Vice-President for Professional Development, Presidents of each Association Division, or their designated representatives, Chairpersons of each Standing Committee, and the Executive Director, Treasurer, and Executive Assistant as ex-officio members without voting rights.

 Section 3.
 QUORUM